Jordan-like characterization of automorphism groups of planar graphs: Graphs

-We consider graphs with colored edges and also with both directed and undirected edges.
-It might seem strange to consider such general graphs.
-But when we apply reductions, we replace some parts of the graph by edges and the colors are used to encode the isomorphism classes of the replaced parts.
-This allows the algorithm to work with smaller reduced graphs while preserving important information about the structure of the original large graph.
-Thus, even if the planar graph is simple, more complicated multigraphs are naturally constructed.
+We say that a set $U$ of vertices of $X$ is an \emph{$n$-cut} if there are subgraphs of $Y$ and $Z$ of $X$ such that $X = Y\cup Z$, $V(Y)\cap V(Z) = U$, $|U| = n$, $E(Y)\cap E(Z) = \emptyset$, and both $Y$ and $Z$ have at least $n$ edges.
+A $1$-cut is often called an \emph{articulation}.
+A graph $X$ is \emph{$m$-connected} if it has no $n$-cut, for every $n<k$.
+There are several definitions of $m$-connectedness, this one is due to Tutte~\cite[Page 70]{tutte_graph_theory}.
+A maximal $2$-connected subgraph of a graph $X$ is called a \emph{block}.

-\heading{Equivariance.} Suppose that a group $\Sigma$ acts on two sets $A$ and $B$.
-We say that the actions are \emph{equivariant} if there exists an \emph{equivariant map} $\varphi : A \to B$ which is a bijection and for every $\pi \in \Sigma$, we have $\varphi(\pi(x)) = \pi(\varphi(x))$.
-Equivariance defines an equivalence relation on orbits of the action of $\Sigma$, consisting of equivalent classes of equivariant orbits.
+For a subgraph $A$ of $X$, we use the topological notation to denote the \emph{boundary} $\bo A$ and the \emph{interior} $\int A$ of $A$.
+We set $\bo A$ equal to the set of vertices of $A$ which are incident with an edge not contained in $A$.
+The interior of $A$ is defined by setting $\int A = A \setminus \bo A$.

-\heading{Automorphisms.} Let $G$ be a graph.
-An \emph{automorphism} $\pi$ of $G$ is fully described by a permutation $\pi_h : \bH(G) \to \bH(G)$ of the half-edges, preserving edges and the incidence relation between the half-edges and the vertices.
-It follows that $\pi_h$ induces two permutations $\pi_v : \bV(G) \to \bV(G)$ and $\pi_e : \bE(G) \to \bE(G)$ connected together by a natural property: $\pi_e(uv) = \pi_v(u) \pi_v(v)$, for every $uv \in \bE(G)$.
-We often omit the subscripts and simply write $\pi(u)$ or $\pi(uv)$.
-In addition, we require that an automorphism preserves the colors of edges and the orientation of directed edges.
-Similarly as in the definition of an automorphism, two graphs $G$ and $H$ are \emph{isomorphic}, denoted $G \cong H$, if there exists an isomorphism from $G$ to $H$ satisfying the aforementioned conditions.
+\heading{Colored graphs with directed edges.} We often consider graphs with colored edges.
+Moreover, some of the edges of the considered graphs may be directed.
+The reductions replace parts of the graph by new edges and the colors encode isomorphism classes of replaced parts.
+Even if the input graph $X$ is simple, colored multigraphs are naturally constructed in the reduction process.
+Note that in the model of edge-colored multigraphs we use, one can realize a vertex-coloring by attaching colored single pendant edges to vertices.